Confocal Microscopy & Imaging

-The Confocal Microscope and Imaging Facility is located in The Department of Cell Biology in the Basic Science Building at Downstate Medical Center.
-The Imaging Facility consists of a SP5 Leica, a Biorad Radiance 2000 Confocal Laser Scanning Microscope, and an Image Analysis Workstation.
-The Imaging Facility is available to all TRAINED members of the Downstate Medical Center community as well as to other researchers by appointment.
-Charges are made for training and for use of the confocal microscope.
+Confocal Microscope and Imaging is located in The Department of Cell Biology in the Basic Science Building at Downstate Medical Center.
+It consists of a SP5 Leica, a Biorad Radiance 2000 Confocal Laser Scanning Microscope, and an Image Analysis Workstation, and is available to all TRAINED members of the Downstate Medical Center community as well as to other researchers by appointment.

 The Leica SP5 laser scanning confocal system.